Hodge cohomology on blow-ups along subvarieties: Applications

-In \cite[Remark 3.9]{EO09}, it was illustrated that, by Riemann--Roch theorem, Question \ref{EO-quest} holds for smooth curves without any assumption.
+In \cite[Remark 3.9]{EO09}, it was illustrated that, by Riemann--Roch theorem, Problem \ref{EO-quest} holds for smooth curves without any assumption.
 In higher dimensional cases, so far, we merely know that there is a positive answer of Esnault--Ogus \cite[Theorem 3.6]{EO09} for $m=\mathrm{char}(k)$ and $X$ ordinary.
-In general, this question seems difficult to be handled.
+In general, this problem seems difficult to be handled.

 As an application of Proposition \ref{twisted-totalHodge-blowup}, one gets the following observation.